 - To provide the tenant with written notice when FACS claims repayment for Tenant Repair Costs.

-- If the tenant disputes liability, to review FACS decision to charge Tenant Repair Costs.
-FACS will then either:
+- If the tenant disputes liability and seeks a review of FACS decision to charge Tenant Repair Costs FACS will then either:

 - cancel or amend the Tenant Repair Costs and advise the tenant in writing; or

 - take cost recovery action before the NSW Civil and Administrative Tribunal (NCAT) or the local court.